 1. Look for Resorts Where Kids Ski Free

 Never ever wait until you get to the lift ticket window at your ski resort of choice to purchase your lift tickets.
 Never.
 It’s incredibly easy to pay much less than rack rate with just minimal planning.
-Many resorts offer discounted daily tickets just by pre-purchasing them online on the resort website.
+Most resorts now offer discounted daily tickets just by pre-purchasing them online on the resort website.
 In many cases, the earlier you buy, the more you save.

-You can also often find discounted tickets at local ski shops (in the San Francisco Bay Area, for example, Sports Basement sells discounted tickets to many of the Tahoe-area ski resorts).
+You can also sometimes find discounted tickets at local ski shops.
 Your employer may even offer discounted lift tickets to area ski resorts as an HR perk.
 And don’t forget other discounts you may have access to – military pricing, AAA rates, discounts for passholders of competitor resorts (yep, that’s a thing), and more.
 Spend some time scrolling on the tickets webpage of the resorts you are considering and you may spot a deal you are eligible for!

 As much as I love the amenities of larger resorts (and my husband loves the challenging runs), mixing it up with visits to smaller resorts often makes serious budget sense.
 If your children are just learning to ski, ski schools are often drastically less expensive at the smaller ski hills.
 As long as the ski resort has good quality instructors, the lack of advanced terrain at the resort really doesn’t matter if your kids are going to be on the bunny hill the whole time.

 Other than lift tickets, the major cost of a ski vacation for family travelers is lodging.
 Slopeside hotel rooms can be very pricey and often mean you don’t have a kitchen to cook and further lower your food costs.
 Book a vacation rental instead and save even more by going up to the mountains with friends and family who can chip in on shared accommodations.

 We have some friends who have booked a ski lease the past few years in the North Lake Tahoe area that has enough bedrooms for 3 or more families.
 We have all saved a bunch by bunking with them on some weekends and splitting the cost of their larger place.
 Plus, apres ski activities are more fun for both the adults and the kids with a big group hanging out.

 As tempting as that cute hot pink ski jacket may be for your three year old daughter’s first turns on the ski slopes, you may be kicking yourself for buying it next year when her baby brother is born.
-I somehow had the presence of mind to buy lots of black and other neutral gear for our daughter that we are starting to be able to use with my son.
-Although I’ve certainly seen lots of baby brothers forced to wear that same hot pink ski jacket (and some may be quite content selecting that color themselves, of course!), that’s a battle I’d rather not have to fight every winter.
+I somehow had the presence of mind to buy lots of black and other neutral colored gear for our daughter that we were later able to use use with my son.
+Although I’ve certainly seen lots of little brothers forced to wear that same hot pink ski jacket (and some may be quite content selecting that color themselves, of course!), that’s a battle I’d rather not have to fight every winter.

 Are you skiing this winter?
 Share your money-saving tips and hacks in the comments.

 Disclosure: This post was originally written in conjunction with a paid ambassadorship with Northstar California and Vail Resorts during the 2016-2017 ski season.
 It has been independently updated several times since then.
 As always, all opinions are my own.